 FutureAir was founded in 2014 to create the next generation of indoor air products with design-forward solutions to the invisible problems of indoor air pollution, excessive energy use of air conditioning, and buildings that are often too cold for their occupants.

-Co-founded by visionary entrepreneur, Simone Rothman, and award-winning industrial designer, Ross Lovegrove, FutureAir brings revolutionary design and technology to an industry lacking in aesthetics and connectivity.
+Co-founded by visionary entrepreneur, Simone Rothman, world-renowned industrial designer, Ross Lovegrove, and tech veteran, Jun Shimada, FutureAir brings revolutionary design and technology to an industry lacking in aesthetics and connectivity.

 FutureAir is indoor air reimagined.